• Recipes

 potato gnocchi recipe step 4b (1)

-Step 4) - Cut a piece of dough, about the size of a tennis ball.
-Place it on the pastry board and, with the help of your hands, make a roll of dough about one finger thick.
+Step 4) - Cut off a piece of dough about the size of a tennis ball.
+On a floured surface, roll it out into a rope about one finger thick.

 potato gnocchi recipe step 5b (1)

-Let the gnocchi rest at room temperature for about 20 minutes before cooking them.
+Let the gnocchi rest at room temperature for about 20 minutes before cooking.

 For more information, details and insights on the potato gnocchi recipe, see how to make Gnocchi Recipe